Do people still have favorite poems? Is it something people

 Tolkien goes on to explain how such storytelling takes place:

-He sees no stars that does not see them first
+no stars that does not see them first

 Of living silver made that sudden burst